tetratelabs/wazero/site/content/languages/tinygo.md

 * `wasi`: for use outside the browser.

-This document is maintained by wazero, which is a WebAssembly runtime that embeds in Golang applications.
+This document is maintained by wazero, which is a WebAssembly runtime that embeds in Go applications.
 Hence, all notes below will be about TinyGo's `wasi` target.

+## Overview

-When TinyGo compiles a `%.go` file with its `wasi` target, the output `%.wasm` depends on a subset of features in the [WebAssembly 2.0 Core specification][2], as well [WASI][3] host imports.
+When TinyGo compiles a `%.go` file with its `wasi` target, the output `%.wasm` depends on a subset of features in the [WebAssembly 2.0 Core specification][2], as well [WASI][3] host functions.

 Unlike some compilers, TinyGo also supports importing custom host functions and exporting functions back to the host.

-## Example

 Here's a basic example of source in TinyGo: